Shardeum Documentation

 4. Phases of the Cycle

-• Nodes use the runQ1() function to start collecting updates.
-This phase allows nodes to gather all the proposed changes, ensuring they have a comprehensive view of the network's current state.
+• Nodes use the runQ1() and runQ2() functions to gather the proposed changes, ensuring they have a comprehensive view of the network's current state.

 • Gossiping Status Updates: It gossips information about nodes that have been verified as down to other nodes in the network, and manages self-refutation messages to update the network about nodes that are back online.